 Below are the 4 reasons why I feel it’s fake.
 I even did an analysis via Social Blade.
 See the graph and the number of followers received per week.
 ALSO, the words “Top Posts”, “Stories”, etc should be in CAPS.

-This blog post was inspired by an article written by EatLiveTravelDrink.
+This blog post was inspired by an article written (and now deleted) by EatLiveTravelDrink.